-We have audited Athens State University's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of Athens State University's major federal programs for the year ended September 30, 2015.
+We have audited Athens State University's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Athens State University's major federal programs for the year ended September 30, 2016.
 Athens State University's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
-The financial statements of Athens State University Foundation, Inc. were not audited in accordance with OMB Circular A-133, accordingly, this report does not extend to Athens State University Foundation, Inc.
+The financial statements of Athens State University Foundation, Inc. were not audited in accordance with the OMB Compliance Supplement, and, accordingly, this report does not extend to Athens State University Foundation, Inc.